Caravan, King’s Cross, a restaurant based within a converted in Grain Store in Granary Square. Serving fresh and interesting food.

-Michelle’s sense of direction can be lacking in times, so when we are away I take control of where we go and how we’ll get there, it works nicely for us.
-However Sunday morning was different, heading to go get a shower I told Michelle “go find somewhere good for brunch close to King’s Cross”.
-Being geographically aware she can’t do, but give her an area to work in and she’ll find you brunch!
-She read out two review’s but we both agreed it had to be Caravan.
+Michelle’s has no sense of direction, so I take control of where we go and how we’ll get there.
+This arrangement works for us, however Sunday morning was different.
+In brief heading the shower I instructed “go find somewhere good for brunch close to King’s Cross”.
+Some research led her to read out two review’s, but we agreed on Caravan.

-After dropping our cases at nearby Euston Station we headed straight to Caravan which is housed in a grade II listed Victorian grain store (heading out between St Pancras and King’s Cross Stations, its a five minute walk).
+After dropping our cases at Euston Station we headed straight to Caravan.
+The restaurant is housed in a grade II listed Victorian grain store in Granary Square.
 The building itself is a great eating space, a very cool industrial look with great high ceilings.
-You need to be prepared to wait, we arrived around midday and were told we’d have up to a 45 minute wait.
-We were lucky, we found a seat by the bar ordered our coffee and our table was ready within 10 minutes.
+You need to be prepared to wait, we arrived around midday and had a 45 minute wait.
+However having found a seat by the bar we ordered coffee.
+Our table was ready within 10 minutes.

 A great brunch menu, with some really interesting menu options, it was hard to choose.
 We both opted for the same dish of jalapeño cornbread, poached eggs, sherry corn salsa and a herb crème fraîche – light, fresh and crammed full of flavour.
 Michelle washed this down with a Breakfast Martini which was served with a slice of sourdough toast and marmalade, while I opted for my favourite, a Bloody Mary.